 Tariffs alone, however, cannot curb the US trade deficit as the demand for dollar assets is relatively inelastic.
 This has led to calls on the Administration to force creditor countries to restrain their dollar reserves and accept poorer terms for their holdings of US Federal debt -- dubbed the "Mar-a-Lago Accord" with a nod to the Plaza and Louvre Accords of the 1980s (Miran, 2024).
 Exactly how creditor countries could be forced into such restraint is as yet unclear, but it would not be farfetched to assume that the United States could use its leverage as a military superpower.
 What happens when US policies thus become a source of disruption for the dollar itself?
 The world is no stranger to the spillover effects of the US domestic policies on the dollar from - after all, the dollar is "our currency, but your problem".
-Unitl now, however, these spillovers have occurred within a multilateral framework of cooperation, that implies willingness to extend the financial safety net.
+Until now, however, these spillovers have occurred within a multilateral framework of cooperation, that implies willingness to extend the financial safety net.
 This may no longer be the case.
 As the US Treasury Secretary Scott Bessent, put it, "a grand global economic reordering" may be on the horizon.
 Does this mean that the dollar will be used as a tool of coercion and to repay the United States for the public goods they have provided to the rest of the world as suggested by Miran (2024)?

-In view of the above, one may legitimately ask whether the global economy is headed for a sustained period of fragmentation among major economic blocks and what this might imply for the development of US-dollar denominated FX reserves and the associated demand for US Federal debt.
+In view of the above, one may legitimately ask whether the fragmentation among major economic blocks across the global economy is set to continue and what this might imply for the development of US-dollar denominated FX reserves and the associated demand for US Federal debt.
 Specifically, we examine whether Europe should follow in China's footsteps by curtailing its demand for dollar assets on economic grounds -regardless of political pressure from the United States.
-If so, this would strengthen Europe's position at a prospective negotiation table.
 This brings us to our analytical framework.